Language selection

 Financial products to public and private sectors include long-term debt, guarantee products, equity and grants for investment financing.
 This opens up project-based procurement needs.

-Goods, works & non-consulting services
+Goods, works and non-consulting services

 Goods, Works and Non-Consulting Services are required at the Implementation Stage and bidding procedures, eligibility and the evaluation criteria vary from project to project.
 It is necessary for firms to be familiar with Rules and Procedures for Procurement of Goods and Works when bidding.